antwanchild/starrproxy/README.md

 ## App templates

-There are some pre-built templates than enable just the api access the app actually needs so they are quick and easy to setup.
+There are some pre-built templates that enable just the api access the app actually needs so they are quick and easy to setup.
 More will be added in time for the common 3rd party apps.

+### Current templates

+- Autobrr
+- Bazarr
+- DAPS
+- Jellyseerr
+- Kometa
+- Nabarr
+- Notifiarr
+- Omegabrr
+- Overseerr
+- Recyclarr
+- Unpackerr

 ## Automation